Menu Close

 dairy free gluten free alfredo sauce made with oat milk cashew milk or almond milk, nut free alfredo sauce healthy vegan vegetarian allergy free friendly

-As always, if you make this vegan Oat Milk Alfredo pasta recipe be sure to leave me a comment, rate this recipe, and tag me on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+If you make this easy oat milk pasta sauce recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 vegan alfredo recipe with oat milk plant based no cheese alfredo with garlic sauce and fettuccine noodles healthy italian dinners to make at home creamy vegan pasta